Turkey with School-Age Kids: Our 10–14 Day Family Itinerary (What Actually Worked)

 Where we stayed (and why it mattered)

-We stayed at Recital Hotel in the Old Town.
+We were booked into the Recital Hotel in the Old Town.
 The Blue Mosque and Hagia Sophia were less than five minutes away on foot, which was a total game‑changer with kids.

 No taxis.
 No long commutes.
 Just step outside and explore when energy allowed.